 Breakfast, Lunch and Dinner

 Our trek starts after a hearty breakfast at our hotel.
 We perform some stretching activities before we start.
-The first stretch of the Manaslu Circuit Trek with Larke Pass trail provides an easygoing stroll on the bank of a raging river.
+The first stretch of the Manaslu Circuit Trek with the Larke Pass trail provides an easygoing stroll on the bank of a raging river.
 An hour into the trek, we reach Khorlabesi.
 From Khorlabesi, a path originating from Barpak in the Gorkha district converges with our trail.
 As you move ahead, you come across Tatopani, a natural hot spring near Khorlabesi village.

 Trek from Jagat to Deng